fwsGonzo/gamebro/POSTERITY.md

 When writing to the lower bits of MBC1 ROM bank selection range, keep in mind that if *ROM/RAM mode select* is in *RAM mode* then writing to the lower ROM bank bits should *reset the upper bits*.
 This is *not* the case for RAM banks.

+When RAM bank mode is selected in MBC1, when writing the upper 2 bits, you also must set the ROM bank as well.
+In short both get modified.
+If RAM bank mode is not selected, ROM bank is modified as expected.

+When selecting/deselecting RTC (bit 7) in MBC3, the RAM bank bits are still in effect.

 POP AF - The lower nibble of the FLAGS register is NOT writable.
 Since the lower nibble is always zero, you can mask off this value with `flags &= 0xF0`.

 KEY1 - Many games need the bit at 0x80 to represent double speed mode.
 Make sure to not clobber it and set it only after enabling double speed.